mintchipleaf/qmk_modules/lunapet_qp/README.md

 # Luna Keyboard Pet in Quantum Painter

 This adds @HellSingCoder's Luna keyboard pet through Quantum Painter as a community module.
-This works for both the `oled driver` feature and for `quantum painter`.
+Currently only works with `quantum painter`, but intended to eventually add option to use `oled_driver` feature for greater compatibility.

 This is currently a work in progress.

+## Use
-It can be integrated into your keymap by adding the following to your `keymap.json`:
+Add the following to your `keymap.json`:

 ```json
 {